Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 - Use a collection of pointers

-  - It\'s flexible
+  - It's flexible
-  - It\'s less cache friendly
+  - It's less cache friendly

 ### How are game entities defined?